 Candesartan Cilexetilowngreatdrawbacks which influence on its oral efficacy and therapeutic applicationsuch as very low aqueous solubility and first-pass metabolism.
 Consequently, it has very low oral bioavailability not exceed 15%2,4–8.

-To repair previously mentioned drawbacks and to enhance oral bioavailability, lipid–based drug delivery systems like nanostructured lipid carrier (NLCs)second type of lipid nanoparticles systemcan be employed.
-Lipid nanoparticles systems (LNs) which have to generations first, solid lipid nanoparticles (SLN) and second, nanostructured lipid carrier (NLCs) canimprove the lymphatic transport of the lipophilic drugs as CC and hence, increase its oral bioavailability 9–11.
-LNs systems were recorded as an advanced drug carrier system than polymeric nanoparticle12,13.
+To avoidpreviously mentioned drawbacks and to enhance oral bioavailability, lipid–based drug delivery systems like nanostructured lipid carrier (NLCs)can be employed. nanostructured lipid carrier (NLCs) canimprove the lymphatic transport of the lipophilic drugs as CC and hence, increase its oral bioavailability 9–11.

-Advantages of nanostructured lipid carriers (NLCs) over the advantages of polymeric nanoparticles because of the lipid component matrix and its properties, which is physiologically tolerated.
-Resulted in avoidance of acute and chronic toxicity.
-In addition to, as good biocompatibility, protection for the incorporated compound against degradation and controlled release of drugs 14.

 Nanostructured lipid carriers (NLCs) composed of both solid and liquid lipids in certain proportion.
 Therefore, they offer various advantages over solid lipid nanoparticles (SLN) such as higher encapsulation efficiency, smaller size and low polymorphic changes11,15–17